z4yed/Toll_Plaza/README.md

 9. For pickup , we set the toll amount 700 taka.

-10.It will show number of total entered vehicles and total collected money.
+10. It will show number of total entered vehicles and total collected money.

 11. Assistant of this toll plaza must have to input the information of the vehicles.